✔ A solar panel's power output is measured in kilowatts (kW)

 21 sq. metres

 28 sq. metres

-Good to know: to find out how much electricity your home uses, take a look at your latest energy bill.
-This will show you how much electricity you have used in kWh in the last month (or however often you’re billed).
+Top tip: to work out how big your solar panel system needs to be, take a look at your latest energy bill.
+This will show you how much electricity you have used in kWh in the last month (or however often you're billed).

 Typically, a 3kW or 4kW solar panel system will produce enough energy for a family-sized home of 3 to 5 people, while a 1kW or 2kW solar panel system will be about the right size for a couple or single occupant.

 To give you an idea of just how much electricity solar panels can generate, we’ve put together the table below.
 This gives you an example of how many hours you can use a selection of household appliances for, based on how much electricity different sized solar panel systems normally produce in a year.